Table of Contents[Hide][Show]

 Smoke point is the other consideration for cooking, and olive oil fares well here too.
 The smoke point varies greatly depending on type, but for the most part, it ranges from 325 degrees to over 400 degrees.
 This is pretty average for an oil that could be used in cooking.

 Verdict: Olive Oil Is Safe for Cooking in Most Cases

 This delicious oil doesn’t deserve the bad rap it has gotten for cooking.
-At the same time, quality olive oil that isn’t adulterated with vegetable oils (which are dangerous for cooking) are expensive and can be hard to find.
-For this reason, this oil isn’t one of the most cost effective options for regular cooking.
+At the same time, quality olive oil that isn’t adulterated with vegetable oils (which are dangerous for cooking) is expensive and can be hard to find.
+For this reason, this oil isn’t one of the most cost-effective options for regular cooking.

 That said, unless you’re frying something for over 36 hours (which I wouldn’t recommend for a variety of reasons!) you’re probably fine using high-quality olive oil to cook.

 So… how to tell if your olive oil is quality?
 Or even olive oil at all?
 Read on…

 The Great Olive Oil Scandal: Not Virgin After All?

 Extra virgin olive oil is generally considered to be the highest quality olive oil available.
 It is what our family uses and what research points to as the healthiest option.